Missing Titan timeline: The key events in the disappearance of Titanic submersible

 Read more: Live updates after Titanic tourist submersible goes missing

-The five people on board the submersible may have as little as 55 hours' worth of emergency oxygen left as of 2pm on Tuesday, officials said.
+The five people on board the submersible may have less than 20 hours worth of emergency oxygen left as of 6pm on Wednesday, officials said.

 Saturday 17 June